a woman holding pages of cro testing results

 Team members often have tightly-held assumptions about their customers — what they like, what they don’t like, and why you shouldn’t do a certain thing based on previous experience.
 If they hold these assumptions too close, they tend to play it safe.

-We also know from experience that if too many people contribute to how you structure and conduct your tests, it can put a strain on your CRO program.
+We also know from experience that if too many people contribute to how you structure and conduct your tests, it can put a strain on your program.

 Get started with your new and improved experimentation strategy

-If you’re struggling to move the needle with your CRO program, then it’s time to rethink your strategy.
+If you’re struggling to move the needle with your program, then it’s time to rethink your strategy.

 While there’s no one-size-fits-all answer to exactly how many tests you should carry out, one thing is for sure.
 You should prioritize quality before you up your quantity.